Makur Maker: Personal life

-Maker is a cousin of basketball players Thon Maker and Matur Maker.
+Maker is a cousin of basketball players Thon Maker and Matur Maker, and footballer Maker Maker.
 Makur is also a cousin of Aliir Aliir who plays for Port Adelaide in the Australian Football League.
 He has six brothers and one sister.
 Maker descends from the Dinka people in South Sudan.
 His guardian is Liberian-born basketball coach Ed Smith, who is the same guardian as his cousins Thon and Matur.